GuyFawkess/PetManager/README.md

 3. Set up Appwrite:

+   - In case you can't log in or sign up, because it might out of use:
    - Create an Appwrite project and configure your database, authentication, and storage.
    - Update the `.env` file with your Appwrite credentials.

-4. Start the development server:
+5. Start the development server:

    ```bash
    npm run dev